-Swept-source OCT (SS-OCT) uses a frequency-swept light source and detectors, which measure the interference output as a function of time [47, 48].
+Swept-source OCT (SS OCT) uses a frequency-swept light source and detectors, which measure the interference output as a function of time [41, 42].
 The sensitivity of SS-OCT varies with depth as well, but the roll-off in sensitivity is not as great as seen with SD-OCT.
-In addition SS-OCT uses a longer center wavelength, which has improved ability to penetrate through tissue.
-Therefore both the vitreous and choroid can be imaged simultaneously; there is no need to pick one or the other.
-There are trade-offs with swept-source OCT that have to be considered.
+Current implementations of SS-OCT have light sources that use a longer center wavelength, which has improved ability to penetrate through tissue.
+Therefore, both the vitreous and choroid can be imaged simultaneously; there is no need to pick one or the other.
+There are trade-offs with swept source OCT that have to be considered.
 Although longer wavelengths of light may penetrate tissue to a greater degree, the problem is water absorbs longer wavelengths of light.
-This restricts the range or bandwidth of wavelengths that can be used in the eye, since the vitreous is mostly water.
+This restricts the range, or bandwidth of wavelengths that can be used in the eye, since the vitreous is mostly water.
 Increasing the center wavelength has the effect of decreasing the resolution for any given bandwidth.
-Water absorption of longer wavelengths is an important impediment to expanding the bandwidth of current 1 μm swept light sources, which limits the ability to overcome the decrease in resolution by increasing the bandwidth.
+Water absorption of longer wavelengths is an important impediment to expanding the bandwidth of current 1 micron swept light sources, which limits the ability to overcome the decrease in resolution by increasing the bandwidth.
 Newer light sources operating at shorter wavelengths are being developed, and these light sources may avoid the problem of water absorption.
-For example, a SS-OCT using a large bandwidth light source with a center wavelength of 850 nm could provide very high speed, high resolution imaging with potentially less falloff in sensitivity with depth as compared with SD-OCT implementations.

-No matter what the imaging modality is, high myopia represents special challenges for OCT.
+For example, a SS-OCT using a large bandwidth light source with a center with depth as compared with SD-OCT implementations.
+No matter what the imaging modality, high myopia represents special challenges for OCT.
 The extreme axial length of highly myopic eyes can represent difficulties in obtaining a usable image.
-The posterior portion of the highly myopic eye often has staphylomata and curvatures of the eyewall appear exaggerated in OCT renderings.
-The zone in which images are obtained in most commercial OCT instruments is approximately 2 mm.
-Wide-angle scans image enough of the extent of a highly myopic eye that the vertical range of tissue can exceed the 2 mm window.
+The posterior portion of the highly myopic eye often has staphylomata, and curvatures of the eyewall appear exaggerated in OCT renderings.
+The depth in which images are obtained in most commercial OCT instruments is approximately 2-3 mm.
+Wide-angle scans image enough of the extent of a highly myopic eye that the vertical range of tissue can exceed the available depth range.
 Imaging of the areas outside of this 2 mm are seen as upside down conjugates.
 This produces artifactual image folding or mirroring.
-Imaging high myopes presents interesting opportunities however.
-The choroid is thin and does not have much pigment, so with EDI-OCT or SS-OCT it is possible to visualize the full thickness of the sclera and even to see into the subarachnoid space around the optic nerve (Fig. 9.3).
+Imaging high myopes presents interesting opportunities, however.
+The choroid is thin and doesn't have much pigment, so with EDI-OCT or SS-OCT it is possible to visualize the full thickness of the sclera and even to see into the subarachnoid space around the optic nerve (Fig. 10.3) [43].